mattm/active-user-cohort-analysis/README.md

 ## Testing the script

-Within RStudio, simply load the script using `source("active-users.r");`.
+Within RStudio, simply load the script using `source("active-users.r")`.
 If all went well, it should generate the following chart:

 ![Monthly cohort chart](images/monthly.png)